In February 2019 CIRV was officially launched in Northamptonshire.

 It seems that the ages involved vary with younger children being targeted due to their age related vulnerabilities and lack of criminal records.
 To anyone involved in knife crime and/or gangs that wants to leave this life behind we offer our programme and as we say it’s never too late for change!

 We have been awarded an award by the Night Time Industries Association for our work helping the community,

 High Sheriff of Northamptonshire Award for recognition of great and valuable services to the community.

-The team is made up of 11 police officers, 1 Sergeant and 1 police staff equivalent manager and 2 administrative staff.
+The team is made up of 6 police officers, 2 Sergeants, 2 PCSO, 2 ACE Support officers,1 police staff manager and 1 administrator.
 We are based across two sites one in Northampton and one in Kettering.
-We also have working with us mentors, family support workers, careers advisors, PADS and an ex gang member amongst other various services and interventions.
+We also have working with us mentors, family support workers, a careers adviser, PADS amongst other various services and interventions.
 We work closely with Children’s services (inc Social Care, Early Help and Education & Inclusion), Schools and Colleges, YOS, Housing and health provides further opportunities for support.
 Partnership working is key to the project.

 Tamlin Rees - Navigator

 Tara Withers - Navigator

 Graham Suppiah - PCSO

 Debbi Elvy-Davies - PCSO